STEVENTAN100/LongCodeZip/README.md

 ## Quick Demo

-We provide a simple demo (`demo.py`) to help you get started with LongCodeZip:
+We provide a simple demo (`demo.py`) to help you get started with LongCodeZip.

 ```bash
 python demo.py
 ```

+The demo showcases both compression modes: coarse-grained compression (function-level selection only) and the full two-stage compression (with fine-grained token optimization).
+It demonstrates how LongCodeZip compresses a code file based on a given query and achieves different compression ratios.

 ## Basic Example